maxime-rl/maxime-robil-lepretre_12_15102021/README.md

 `Populate database with two users: yarn run populate-db`

 Server at http://localhost:3001, with two users in the MongoDB database<br>
-More details on the backend repository
+More details on the backend repository...

 ## 2.Frontend